jamdotjar/splotch/README.md

 # Development
 Going into this, I had literally no idea how to make a robot arm, and here I am now, with still almost no idea how to make a robot arm.
 Anyways, we made this.
-We started by researching different mechanisms, we setteld on this because it didn't need a belt, and kept the arms relatively light. servos were used for their relative ease of use over steppers, and the fact they didn't need dedicated driver boards which were in very short supply.
+We started by researching different mechanisms, we setteld on this because it didn't need a belt, and kept the arms relatively light.
+Servos were used for their relative ease of use over steppers, and the fact they didn't need dedicated driver boards which were in very short supply.
-The first versions of the arm assembly were designed to not require screws, but the relative unreliability of PLA lead to a lot of broken parts, and the decisiion to screw literally everything together. ( exept for the pen holder, which was most efficient to do snap fit )
+The first versions of the arm assembly were designed to not require screws, but the relative unreliability of PLA lead to a lot of broken parts, and thus the decisiion to screw literally everything together. ( exept for the pen holder, which was most efficient to do snap fit )

 # Make your own!
 Considering the relatively lightweight requirements, you can build your own SCARA plotter with a few servos, some 3d printed parts, and a pen.
 Specifically, you will need: